skolmer/babel-plugin-i18n-tag-translate/README.md

 # babel-plugin-i18n-tag-translate
 ![](images/vscode-18n-tag-schema-icon-big.jpg)

-Translates i18n tagged template literals based on a json configuration
+Translates i18n tagged template literals based on a json configuration.

+This script can be used to bake translations into your release build.

 ## Example